 Add water little by little to achieve the creamiest texture.
 I use about ¾ cup of starchy water.

 Serving.
 You can enjoy this pasta warm immediately after cooking it or serve it cold as a salad.
-If serving as a cold summer salad, make sure to remove it from the fridge 15 minutes before serving, so it reaches room temperature.
+If serving as a cold summer salad, remove it from the fridge 15 minutes before serving so it reaches room temperature.

 📖 Variations

-I have added different leafy greens and basil to this recipe, and they work very well.
-Most of the time, I just use the carrot greens, as I think using more herbs just misses the point of using usually discarded products by adding more products of the same kind.
+I added different leafy greens and basil to this recipe, which worked well.
+Most of the time, I just use carrot greens, as I think using more herbs just misses the point of using usually discarded products by adding more products of the same kind.

-Nuts - any kind of nuts work on carrot top recipes.
-Our favorite carrot top pairings are cashews, pine nuts, toasted pistachios, and hulled toasted almonds.
-Walnuts are a little milder, but if you toast them first they can enhance the pesto flavor.
+Nuts - any nuts work on carrot top recipes.
+Our favorite carrot top pairings are cashews, pine nuts, toasted pistachios, and hulled, toasted almonds.
+Walnuts are a little milder, but if you toast them first, they can enhance the pesto flavor.

 🥡 Storing